An optimization-free approximation Framework for Connected and Automated Vehicles Eco-Trajectory Planning Under limited computing capacity: Online module

 \subsection{Translation process}

-Upon the entry of a vehicle into the studied network, ideally, the time-varying speed and accelerations of the blue trajectory in Figure \ref{Fig.6} can be applied to that vehicle for it to travel through the stop line with the lowest fuel consumption.
+Upon the entry of a vehicle into the studied network, ideally, the time-varying speed and accelerations of the blue trajectory in Figure \ref{Fig.3} can be applied to that vehicle for it to travel through the stop line with the lowest fuel consumption.
 However, it might not be feasible because it would violate the signal or follow the leading vehicle too closely. \textbf{\textit{How can we examine and fix such infeasibility?}} The answer can be found in the translation process, which can be expressed in two steps: \begin{itemize} \item translates the selected trajectory in a way such that it starts at the vehicle entry time. \item check whether the signal constraint and safety following distance constraints are violated. \end{itemize} If a translated trajectory violates any of the constraints, the next trajectory in the batch, with slightly higher fuel consumption, will be selected and examined until one trajectory is deemed feasible.
 Those two steps are detailed below, followed by a summary of the entire procedure.
 Figure \ref{Fig.7} presents an example of an infeasible translated trajectory, whereas Figure \ref{Fig.8} illustrates a feasible example.
 It is evident that the translated trajectory in Figure \ref{Fig.7} adheres to the safe distance constraints but violates the traffic signal constraints.
 Consequently, an alternative trajectory with a different travel time (i.e., a different arrival time at the stop line) should be chosen from the optimal trajectory batch $\Pi$ and translated to commence at the entry time of the subject vehicle.
-As depicted in Figure \ref{Fig.8}, a new trajectory selected and translated from $\Pi$ satisfies both the safe distance constraints and traffic signal constraints, indicating that the iteration can be terminated, as the current translated trajectory is the most energy-efficient and feasible among all in the batch.
-Significantly, both instances occurred when $\mathbf{\Delta} = \infty$, indicating that no further updates would be executed once the trajectory is initially planned.
+As depicted in Figure \ref{Fig.8}, a new trajectory selected and translated from $\Pi$ satisfies both the safe distance constraints and traffic signal constraints, indicating that the iteration can be terminated, as the current translated trajectory is the most energy-efficient and feasible among all in the batch at the current step.